Verifiable affirmative action in centralized school admissions: Nash Equilibrium Analysis of Sequential Mechanisms

+If $t^\mu_j=o$, then $j$ is admitted in stage~2.
+Let $i$ deviate to reporting no acceptable school in stage~1 and only $\mu(j)$ in stage~2.
+By DA monotonicity, the applicant set in stage 2 weakly shrinks, so the admitted students at $\mu(j)$ in stage~2 have weakly lower priority than before.
+Since $i$ has higher priority than $j$, who was admitted, $i$ is admitted to $\mu(j)$.
+Contradiction.

+If $t^\mu_j=r$, then $\tau(i)=\tau(j)$ and $j$ is admitted in stage~1.
+Let $i$ deviate to reporting only $\mu(j)$ in stage~1.
+By DA monotonicity, the admitted students at $\mu(j)$ in stage~1 have weakly lower priority than before.
+Since $i\succ_{\mu(j)} j$ and $j$ was admitted, $i$ is admitted.
+Contradiction.

-\textbf{Next, we prove that every stable matching $\mu$ is a NE outcome of SeqRO}.
-We construct a strategy profile as follows.
-If $\mu(i)=\emptyset $, let $i$ submit true preferences in both stages.
-If $\mu(i)=s $ and $t^{\mu}_i=r $, let $i$ submit only school $s$ as acceptable in stage 1 and submit true preferences in stage 2.
+\underline{Every stable outcome $\mu$ is a NE.} We construct a strategy profile as follows: for $t^\mu_i=r$, student $i$ reports only $\mu(i)$ in stage~1 and true preferences in stage~2; for $t^\mu_i=o$, she reports no acceptable school in stage~1 and only $\mu(i)$ in stage~2; for $\mu(i)=\emptyset$, she reports true preferences in both stages.
+It is easy to verify that this strategy profile produces $\mu$.

-If $\mu(i)=s $ and $t^{\mu}_i=o $, let $i$ report null preferences in stage 1 and report only $s$ as acceptable in stage 2.
-It is easy to verify that the outcome of SeqRO with this strategy profile is $ \mu $.